wendaobao/thomeflocker_frontend/navigation/share_and_care/cipher/leveleight.md

 permalink: /leveleight/
 ---

-# 🔐 **Cipher Challenge: Level 1**
+# 🔐 **Cipher Challenge: Level 8**

-Welcome to **Level 1** of the Cipher Challenge! 🧩 Start here to warm up your code-breaking skills with a classic substitution cipher.
+Welcome to **Level 8**! 🧩 This time, you’ll need to think backward with a **Reverse Cipher.**

 ---

 ## 🔍 **Challenge Objective**

-Your goal is to **decode the hidden message** below using a Caesar Cipher technique.
-Find the hidden word to unlock the path to the next level.
+Decode the message by **reversing** the order of the characters.

 ---

 ## 🧩 **Hints to Get You Started**

-1. Each letter in the message has been **shifted forward by 3**.
-To decode it, shift each letter **back by 3**.
+1. The message is encrypted by simply **reversing the entire text.**
-2. Example: If the coded letter is "D," shifting back by 3 reveals "A."
+2. Example: Reversing "gnitset si sihT" reveals "This is testing."
-3. The message should make sense once decoded—trust your instincts on the word!
+3. Trust that the phrase will become clear after reversing.

 ---

 ## 🔢 **Cipher Text**

 Ciphered message:
-`Krod, Krz duh brx grlqj?
-Brx duh doprvw wkhuh!`
+`!erehw si ti slliw tneves eht morf neddih saw taht`

-1. **Hint**: Shift each letter **back by 3** to reveal the message.
+1. **Hint**:  Reverse the entire text.
-2. **Hint**: Trust that each word will form a coherent sentence after decryption.
+2. **Hint**: The sentence will make sense after you reorder the characters.

 ---